Custom Events

 Under the hood, a landing page is simply a web view, so in order to propagate the knowledge that the event was fired from a landing page to the custom events system, we must set the interaction_type to ua_landing_page and the interaction_id to the URL of the landing page.

-For a Message Center page, the UA SDK is able to detect that the event is fired from a Message Center page so interaction_type and the interaction_id will be taken care of by the SDK.
+For a Message Center page, the Airship SDK is able to detect that the event is fired from a Message Center page so interaction_type and the interaction_id will be taken care of by the SDK.

 Injecting the Airship JavaScript Interface